What to Expect as a Digital Nomad in Lima

 What’s so good about Remote Year, and how can you ever know what to expect?

 First of all, isn’t always easy!
 In fact, there are lots of tips for digital nomads, but this is better than doing whole ‘work and travel’ thing on your own.
 Remote Year not only helps you with networking and makes the whole experience simpler with a setup including a great coworking space and introducing me to tools to help remote work.

 Is Lima a good city for digital nomads?

 Oh my gosh, there’s so many awesome things to do in Lima.

 Dan and I are living in an apartment in the Miraflores district, which is a big neighborhood in Peru known for its shopping, green parks, cafés and an array of restaurants.

 It’s located next to one of the city’s biggest highways, but it’s kind of nice for going to sleep at night and the noise reminds me of when I lived at 96th and Broadway in NYC.
 We’re also walking distance from the Malecon, where we can catch one of those epic Lima sunsets.

 A coworking space for digital nomads in Lima

-As you read in my previous article, I’m working remotely and traveling with Remote Year, so I’m still working on my business as @halfhalftravel.
 Everyone in our group works from Comunal Coworking, which is located not too far from our apartment.
 Comunal is a chic coworking space for remote workers and for some local Peruvian startup companies.
-It’s a bright workspace where I feel inspired and can clear my head.
-There’s coffee, tea, fruit-infused water and phone booths where I can take calls privately.
+There are lots of reasons to choose a coworking space over working at a cafe, and that’s because of the sense of community.